Hey Now (Martin Solveig song)

 "Hey Now" is a song performed by French DJ and record producer Martin Solveig and The Cataracs, featuring American rapper Kyle.
 The song was released in France as a digital download on 27 May 2013.
-The song has charted in eight countries in Europe in 2013.
+The song charted in eight countries in Europe in 2013.

 Music video

 A music video to accompany the release of "Hey Now" was first released onto YouTube with a total length of 3 minutes.